corinwagen/ssg/README.md

 ### Usage

+To adapt this project for your own use, simply update the templates in ``static/`` as desired, and add new content to ``src/.``
-From the index directory, run:
+Then, from the index directory, run:

 ```
 $ go run build.go